finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Conditional Mappings

 Conditional mappings allow more complicated mappings to be done.
-Conditional mappings come in two types, [Set To](#set-to-mapping) and [Set When](#set-when-mapping).
+Conditional mappings come in two types: set-to and set-when.

 #### Set To Mapping

-Set To mappings are used to set the value of the Rosetta attribute to a constant value.
+Set-to mappings are used to set the value of the Rosetta attribute to a constant value.
 They don\'t attempt to use any data from the input document as the value for the attribute and a synonym value must not be given.
 The type of the constant must be convertible to the type of the attribute.
 The constant value can be given as a string (converted as necessary) or an enum.

 e.g. :